Compress Images for Squarespace Using Photoshop

 This automation script:

-Processes your images to be web-ready
+- Processes your images to be web-ready

-Automatically compresses files to under 175KB
+- Automatically compresses files to under 175KB

-Maintains the best possible quality while meeting size requirements
+- Maintains the best possible quality while meeting size requirements

-Works with both single images and batches
+- Works with both single images and batches

-Saves directly the same specified folder called Optimized for Web
+- Saves directly the same specified folder called Optimized for Web

 How to Use the Script

-Download the .jsx file from [your preferred hosting location]
+- Download the Script - Download the .jsx file from [your preferred hosting location]

-Save it somewhere easily accessible on your computer
+- Save it somewhere easily accessible on your computer

-Install in Photoshop
+- Install in Photoshop - Open Photoshop

-Go to File > Scripts > Browse
+- Go to File > Scripts > Browse

-Navigate to where you saved the script
+- Navigate to where you saved the script

-Select it and click 'Load'
+- Select it and click 'Load'

-Open the image you want to compress
+- Run the Script - Open the image you want to compress

-Go to File > Scripts
+- Go to File > Scripts

-Select the script from your list
+- Select the script from your list

-The script will automatically process your image
+- The script will automatically process your image

 Troubleshooting Common Issues